Blair Brown

 Bonnie Blair Brown (born April 23, 1946) is an American theater, film and television actress.
-She has had a number of high-profile roles, including in the play Copenhagen on Broadway, the leading actress in the films Altered States (1980), Continental Divide (1981) and Strapless (1989), as well as a run as the title character in the comedy-drama television series The Days and Nights of Molly Dodd, which ran from 1987 to 1991.
+She has had a number of high-profile roles, including in the play Copenhagen on Broadway (for which she won a Tony Award in 2000), the leading actress in the films Altered States (1980), Continental Divide (1981) and Strapless (1989), as well as a run as the title character in the comedy-drama television series The Days and Nights of Molly Dodd, which ran from 1987 to 1991 and earned her four consecutive Outstanding Comedy Series Actress Emmy Award nominations.
 Her later roles include Nina Sharp on the Fox television series Fringe and Judy King on the Netflix series Orange Is the New Black.

-Early life
+Early life and education

-Brown was born in Washington, DC.
+Brown was born in Washington, D.C.
 Her mother was a teacher and her father worked for the Central Intelligence Agency.
 She graduated from The Madeira School in McLean, Virginia, and then pursued acting at the National Theatre School of Canada, graduating in 1969.
 She gained notice as a participating actor at the Stratford Shakespeare Festival and spent several years working on the stage.

 Career

 Film

-Brown's first feature role was in the Oscar-winning 1973 film The Paper Chase; her first major starring role was in The Choirboys in 1977.
-Among her other film credits were Altered States (opposite William Hurt), One Trick Pony (with Paul Simon), the film Stealing Home (opposite Mark Harmon) and A Flash of Green (1984).
+Brown's first feature role was in the Oscar-winning 1973 film The Paper Chase.
+Her first major starring role was in The Choirboys in 1977.
+Among her other film credits are Altered States (opposite William Hurt), One Trick Pony (with Paul Simon), Stealing Home (opposite Mark Harmon), and A Flash of Green (1984).
 Her arguably highest profile film role to date was the romantic lead opposite John Belushi in Continental Divide (1981) for which she received her first Golden Globe Award nomination, in the category of Best Motion Picture Actress in a Comedy/Musical.